How does multisource feedback (MSF) work?

 This feedback allows the Royal College to verify that you meet the standard of practice in each of the CanMEDS roles.
 It also allows you to contemplate and initiate changes in your practice.

 The Royal College has partnered with Pivotal Research Inc. to distribute and collate the MSF surveys.

 Pivotal Research will send you an instruction package.
 They will also ask you to nominate eight medical colleagues and eight non-physician co-workers to complete the survey online.

 If appropriate for your specialty, you will also receive printed questionnaires to distribute to 25 patients.

 Questions regarding the distribution of the MSF survey should be directed to:

 Edmonton AB T5K 1R8

 Once your surveys have been collated and benchmarked, you will receive an MSF report.
 Bear in mind that your PER MSF report is neither a measure of your value as a physician, nor an assessment of your knowledge and skills.
 It represents the perceptions of a small group of colleagues, co-workers and patients, and is structured to address specific aspects of the CanMEDS competencies.

 We suggest you reflect on your performance across the range of CanMEDS roles, on your areas of strength and also on the areas identified for growth.
-We suggest reviewing your MSF report with a supervisor, mentor or trusted colleague to help you to reflect on the feedback and to develop your MOC PER learning and activities plan.
+We suggest reviewing your MSF report with a supervisor, mentor or trusted colleague to help you to reflect on the feedback.

 Scores at or below the 10th percentile will be flagged, indicating that further growth is required in these areas of your practice.